Dataset API

 Process TCGA Pan-Cancer Atlas data for a specific cancer type.

 Processing Steps: 1.
 Load raw RNA-seq, clinical, and phenotype data from TCGA Xena Hub 2.
 Filter samples by cancer type (KIRC or BRCA) 3.
-Select primary tumor samples only (exclude metastatic/recurrent) 4.
+Select primary tumor samples only (exclude metastatic/recurrent) and controls (solid tissue normal samples) 4.
 Remove ambiguous stage annotations (Stage X, discrepancies, missing) 5.
 Harmonize substages (e.g., Stage IA/IB/IC → Stage I) 6.
 Optionally map stages to binary early/late classification 7.
 Ensure consistency across all three datasets 8.
 Save processed data in CSV format

 Raises: FileNotFoundError: If input files do not exist KeyError: If required columns are missing from input data ValueError: If cancer_type is not supported